Understanding Data Inequality

 Finally, while internal practices and policies that support better digital governance within your own organization are important and necessary, we also need to improve standards and expand regulatory guidance to better cover tech-related data inequality issues.

-However, given the topic’s complexity, devising a single regulation to address all the issues outlined above will be next to impossible.
-Instead, data inequality will likely be addressed by a variety of regulatory guidance covering data privacy, AI, sustainability, accessibility, and so on.
+However, given the topic’s complexity, devising a single regulation to address all the issues outlined above is incredibly challenging.
+Instead, we should address data inequality through a variety of regulatory guidance covering data privacy, AI, sustainability, accessibility, and so on.

 • Understand: Learn about various responsible tech issues through posts like this and others.